Bayesian Multivariate Sparse Functional Principal Components Analysis: Implementation in STAN

 \section{Implementation in STAN}

-We now provide the {\ttfamily STAN} \cite{carpenter_stan_2017} implementation of MSFAST.
+We now provide the {\ttfamily STAN} \citep{carpenter_stan_2017} implementation of MSFAST.
 First, the {\ttfamily data} section contains the observed data {\ttfamily Y} in a stacked vector accompanied by the indexing arrays {\ttfamily Subj} and {\ttfamily S}.
 These arrays indicate the corresponding subjects ($i$ in statistical notation) and sampling points (index in observation times $\mathbf{T}$).
 The data is stacked by covariate, with {\ttfamily Tp\_cardin} indicating the number of entries corresponding to each sequential variate ($|\mathbf{T}^{(p)}|$ in statistical notation).
 This sparse data structure allows calculating the likelihood without computing latent trajectories $Y_i(t)$ at all locations $t \in \mathbf{T}$.
-The value {\ttfamily B} encodes the basis matrix evaluated at all time points: $\mathbf{B}(\mathbf{T}) \in \mathbb{R}^{M \times Q}$, and {\ttfamily P\_alpha} encodes the smoothness penalty matrix associated with the spline basis $\mathbf{B}(t)$.
+The value {\ttfamily B} encodes the basis matrix evaluated at all time points: $\mathbf{B}(\mathbf{T}) \in \mathbb{R}^{M \times Q}$, and {\ttfamily P\_alpha} encodes the penalty matrix $\mathbf{P}_\alpha$ associated with basis $\mathbf{B}(t)$.

 As mentioned in Sections~\ref{sec:Univariate} and ~\ref{sec:Multivariate}, we fix the number of FPCs {\ttfamily K} and the spline basis dimension {\ttfamily Q}.
 Selection of {\ttfamily K} is an important and difficult problem, but is not the scope of this work.
 Here we obtain the percent variability explained by each {\ttfamily K} and fix a particular level, though inference can be provided for any level of explained variability.
 The choice of {\ttfamily Q} is more straightforward, as it need only be sufficiently large (e.g., $20$ to $40$) to capture the maximum complexity of the mean and principal components.
-The additional computational cost of using larger {\ttfamily Q} is marginal, while the smoothness penalties control the complexity of the estimators.
+The smoothness penalties control the complexity of estimators.